hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CC015C-TRANSIT OPERATION.Security&gt; (the transit declaration includes ENS data for safety<br />
-and security purposes [only]) is EQUAL to ‘1’<br />
+IF &lt;CC015C-TRANSIT OPERATION.Security&gt; (the transit declaration includes ENS data for safety and security purposes [only]) is EQUAL to ‘1’
-THEN the 17th character of MRN is EQUAL to 'L'<br />
+THEN the 17th character of MRN is EQUAL to 'L'
-ELSE IF &lt;TRANSIT OPERATION.Security&gt; (the transit declaration includes EXS data for safety and<br />
-security purposes [only]) is EQUAL to ‘2’<br />
+ELSE IF &lt;TRANSIT OPERATION.Security&gt; (the transit declaration includes EXS data for safety and security purposes [only]) is EQUAL to ‘2’
-THEN the 17th character of MRN is EQUAL to 'K'<br />
+THEN the 17th character of MRN is EQUAL to 'K'
-ELSE IF &lt;TRANSIT OPERATION.Security&gt; (the transit declaration includes ENS and EXS data for<br />
-safety and security purposes [only]) is EQUAL to ‘3’<br />
-THEN the 17th character of MRN is EQUAL to 'M'<br />
+ELSE IF &lt;TRANSIT OPERATION.Security&gt; (the transit declaration includes ENS and EXS data for safety and security purposes [only]) is EQUAL to ‘3’ THEN the 17th character of MRN is EQUAL to 'M'
 ELSE the 17th character of MRN is EQUAL to 'J'

 **Technical Description**